gvijayar/pks-workshop/README.md

 export HARBOR_EMAIL="User1@acme.org"
 </pre>

-1. Provision a StorageClass for the Cluster.
+1. (Skip this step) Provision a StorageClass for the Cluster.
 This is provisioned at the Kubernetes cluster level and therefore no need to namespace qualify it.

 <ul>GCP: